WasmEdge/docs/docs/start/install.md

 #### Install WasmEdge with plug-ins

 WasmEdge plug-ins are pre-built native modules that provide additional functionalities to the WasmEdge Runtime.
 To install plug-ins with the runtime, you can pass the `--plugins` parameter in the installer.
-For example, the command below installs the `WASI-NN TensorFlow-Lite backend` plug-in, which allows WasmEdge apps to run inference on Tensorflow-Lite models with the `WASI-NN` proposal:
+For example, the command below installs the `WASI-NN TensorFlow-Lite backend` plug-in, which allows WasmEdge apps to run inference on Tensorflow-Lite models with the `WASI-NN` proposal,

 ```bash
 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash -s -- --plugins wasi_nn-tensorflowlite